National Park Service

 MountWanda: The Mount Wanda area of the site is open sunrise to sunset.

-Muir Gravesite: The Muir Gravesite is currently not open to the public, and has no designated open hours.
+Muir Gravesite: The Muir Gravesite is currently open to the public only by permission of the NPS or by guided tour, and has no designated open hours.

 The residential reservation is closed to the public.
 All areas of the park are closed to picnicking except as noted in (iii 2.11).